kri7h/ITR-Web-Development/README.md

-# ITR-Web-Development
-Final semester project for Diploma in Computer Engineering (CO-5K).
-Built a full-stack web app using HTML, CSS, JS, and PHP/MySQL.
-Focused on solving real-world problems with clean UI, responsive design, and database integration.
+The Industrial Training Project is a key part of the final semester in the Diploma in Computer Engineering.
+It gives students hands-on experience by working on real-world problems or industry-based tasks.
+Students apply the knowledge of programming, database management, networking, web development, IoT, and software engineering to design, develop, and deploy functional projects.
+These projects are often done in collaboration with companies or under the mentorship of faculty.
+It helps improve technical, communication, teamwork, and project management skills—preparing students for industry or further studies.